Key Stage 3

 In Years 7 and 8, students follow a varied curriculum that covers all strands of reading, writing, speaking and listening.
 Topics range from Homer’s War with Troy and Shakespeare’s plays to Travel Writing.
 Private reading is actively encouraged through our Learning Centre lessons and students are given reading targets to spur them on to read more widely.
 Students are assessed for both reading and writing skills every term to help them develop as writers and to hone their analytical skills.
 All Key Stage Three assessments are one hour long and are delivered during class time.

-In the second summer half term, students study extracts from A Midsummer Night’s Dream, exploring themes and language and consolidating both their reading and writing skills in their marked work.
+In the second summer half term, students study A Midsummer Night’s Dream, exploring themes and language and consolidating both their reading and writing skills in their marked work.
 Students also explore contextual information about Shakespeare’s life and influences.

 - Monster stories